Criticism of value-form theory: Shaikh

-In his 2016 magnum opus, the classical economist Anwar Shaikh argues that all the main economic propositions of Marx's Capital can be demonstrated in a coherent way and verified empirically—without any necessary reference to Marx's own dialectical narrative about value, a position proved to be controversial.
+In his 2016 magnum opus, the classical economist Anwar Shaikh argues that all the main economic propositions of Marx's Capital can be demonstrated in a coherent way and verified empirically — without any need to imitate Marx's own dialectical narrative about value (a position that is controversial among Marxists).

-Shaikh devised techniques to test classical theories of value empirically, using input-output data, capital stock data, labour data, price indexes and incomes data.
-He claims that generally the deviation of estimated labour-values from the corresponding observable market prices of outputs is not very great (maximally around 1/8th or so), which suggests that the classical transformation problem is empirically much less significant than previously thought.
-However, the validity of econometric techniques used to estimate price-value deviations is in dispute.
-The strength of the econometric approach is that, if the task is to measure value, then it is essential to get conceptually very exact about what value is, in order to measure it, even if the empirical measure is only a proxy for the real thing.
+Contrary to the East German Marxists and the West German value-form theorists, Shaikh and his colleagues devised techniques to test the classical theories of value empirically, using input-output data, capital stock data, labour data, price indexes and incomes data.
+He claims that generally the deviation of estimated labour-values from the corresponding observable market prices of outputs or derived production prices is not very great (which suggests that the classical transformation problem is empirically much less significant than previously thought.
+However, the validity of econometric techniques used to estimate price-value deviations is still in dispute.
+The strength of the econometric approach is that, if the task is to measure value, then it is essential to get conceptually very exact about what value is, in order to measure it, even if the empirical measure is only a proxy variable or an approximate indicator for the real thing.